 With towable trailers, it's often difficult for the person towing the trailer to get it into a campsite or even a parallel parking space.

 The first thing the driver should have is a helper.
 This helper can stand behind the trailer but always stay in the driver's vision and using hand signals, help them keep the trailer aligned properly to fit into the campsite.

 It comes down to the fact that the distance from the pivot point of the trailer, or the hitch, to the wheels of the trailer is the important distance for determining the ease of backing a trailer up.

 If this distance is very short, like with a pop-up camper or very short solid body camper, when you try to back up, the trailer will react very fast and to the extreme when you turn your towing auto/truck steering wheel.

 So the first thing to remember is to always back up slowly, and turn the wheel only slightly when you do adjust your alignment.

 If your camper is a nice long trailer or a fifth wheel, it is, relatively, much easier to back up and park than a shorter trailer.

-The other thing you must master is the art of turning your auto/truck steering wheel in the opposite direction that you want the trailer to turn.
-Once you get that down, you will have it made.
+The other thing you must master is the art of turning the steering wheel, of your auto or truck doing the towing, in the opposite direction than the direction you want the trailer to actually turn.
+Once you get that down, your job will be a lot easier.

 Questions & Answers